chamarakl-research/CDN_antifingerprinting/README.md

    4. Update privoxy /etc/privoxy/config file with "forward-socks5t / cache_server:9100 ."
    5. Check the number of bits conveyed by your device/ website fingerprint using https://coveryourtracks.eff.org (smaller the better)

+10. To enable windows update you must bypass the CDN antifingerprinting server.
+This done by adding the following ip addresses in the proxy exception list in "internet options"
+    1. *.windowsupdate.com;*.microsoft.com;*.windows.com